 Inspections are conducted on the major items and at the major fishery sites in a planned manner as follows.
 When inspected, the items are distinguished between farmed-grown and naturally-grown ones, even when they are the same species.
-Regarding the items mentioned in II 3 (5) in the main text of this paper, if it is difficult to inspect all items listed there as reference, items which showed high concentrations of radioactive cesium in the past inspection results can be selected from among items captured and of which samples can be secured from each item groups and inspected.
-The inspection results can be deemed common across the item groups.

 (1) The designation of inspection areas